avignal5/SeqApiPop/SeqApiPop_6_RFMix.md

 ## RFMix

 ## Select reference and query Samples

-### Make lists of samples: see Jupyter notebook "Treemix"

 Select from an Admixture Q matrix with K = 3 the individuals with > 0.95 pure backgrounds as reference => IndsReference.list The other samples => IndsQuery.list